Josephson's effect in the Schwarzschild background: Rindler near-horizon limit and proper/coordinate conversions for GL parameters

 and the induced metric reduces to $d\rho^2+dx^2+dy^2$ at leading order, matching \eqref{E.1}.
 The spatial gradient and divergence map as $\nabla_\Sigma\to (\partial_\rho\,\partial_x\,\partial_y)$, while the area and volume elements become $dA=dx\,dy$ and $dV=d\rho\,dx\,dy$.
 Thus, a barrier whose normal is radial in Schwarzschild coordinates has proper thickness $L=\Delta \rho$, and a disk-like cross-section of coordinate radii $(\Delta\theta,\Delta\phi)$ at $(\theta_0,\phi_0)$ has proper area $A\simeq r_s^2\sin\theta_0\,\Delta\theta\,\Delta\phi$.
 Components of $A_i$ convert by the obvious Jacobians in \eqref{E.3}, but no lapse enters because $A_i$ is intrinsic to $\Sigma_T$.

 With these conventions, the near-horizon limits quoted in the main text follow transparently.
 The redshift factor is $\alpha(\rho)=\kappa\rho$.
-The local GL solution on $\Sigma_T$ yields a proper current–phase law $I_{\rm proper}=I_c^{\rm proper}\sin\Delta\varphi$ with $I_c^{\rm proper}$ determined by $L, A, \xi_N, \xi_{L,R}$, and interface parameters, all understood as proper quantities at the junction’s location.
-The mapping to asymptotic observables uses only the hypersurface flux rule and the bias–phase conversion developed in Section \ref{sec2}: per unit Killing time,
+The local GL solution on $\Sigma_T$ yields a proper current-phase law $I_{\rm proper}=I_c^{\rm proper}\sin\Delta\varphi$ with $I_c^{\rm proper}$ determined by $L, A, \xi_N, \xi_{L,R}$, and interface parameters, all understood as proper quantities at the junction’s location.
+The mapping to asymptotic observables uses only the hypersurface flux rule and the bias-phase conversion developed in Section \ref{sec2}: per unit Killing time,

-which reproduce, in the Rindler gauge, the phase-clamped scaling $I_{c,\infty}^{\rm(phase)}\sim \alpha I_c^{\rm proper}$ and the bias-inferred scaling $I_{c,\infty}^{\rm(bias)}\sim \alpha^2 I_c^{\rm proper}$ [cf. \eqref{4.12}–\eqref{4.17} and \eqref{4.19}–\eqref{4.20}].
+which reproduce, in the Rindler gauge, the phase-clamped scaling $I_{c,\infty}^{\rm(phase)}\sim \alpha I_c^{\rm proper}$ and the bias-inferred scaling $I_{c,\infty}^{\rm(bias)}\sim \alpha I_c^{\rm proper}$ [cf. \eqref{4.12}-\eqref{4.17} and \eqref{4.19}-\eqref{4.20}].
 Nothing in \eqref{E.4} depends on the microscopic GL parameters beyond their appearance in $I_c^{\rm proper}$.

 Finally, we record the domain of validity.
 The Rindler reduction \eqref{E.1} is accurate when the device size $L$ and the loop dimensions $\sqrt{A}$ satisfy $L\,\sqrt{A}\ll r_s$, and when the lapse varies little across the junction, $L\ll \ell_\alpha\equiv \alpha/|\nabla\alpha|=\rho$ for Schwarzschild at leading order.
 Geometric corrections scale as $(L/\rho)^2$ from lapse inhomogeneity and as $(L/R_c)^2$ from background curvature on $\Sigma_T$, with $R_c\sim r_s/\sqrt{48}$ near the horizon.
 Within these bounds, the only near-horizon modifications to DC transport and RF phase locking are the explicit $\alpha$-factors associated with the Killing projection and, optionally, the Tolman rescaling of the GL coefficients when the thermal ensemble is fixed at infinity rather than locally.